 It's been helpful to say: they're not here.
-I was feeling criticized and defensive, but only one person actually there giving me shit was me.
+I was feeling criticized and defensive, but the only actual person giving me shit was me.
 I could just turn them off.
 Once I asked myself why I didn't, and why I did this in the first place, things got interesting.
 I was using the idea of them to kick myself.

 Now: I think I'm an excellent people-reader.
 I think I've got people's values mapped pretty well, and when I do this, I tend to be pretty accurate in how such a conversation, were it to happen, ends up going.
 And it's not just on the pain/hate side: this often works to my favor, and I frequently imagine great, lovely and loving conversations.

 But.
 It doesn't serve me to kick myself so damn hard.
 Laundered money is still stolen money, and self-hate through proxy (no matter how clever) still fails to serve me.
 I'm way better now at pulling off the mask, Scooby Doo style, to see who that ghost terrorizing the amusement park really is.